YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 $ vi config/group_vars/k8s-cluster.yml
 ```

 The default behavior of DeepOps is to setup an NFS server on the first kube-master node.
-This temporary NFS server is used by the nfs-client-provisioner which is installed as the default StorageClass of a standard DeepOps deployment.
+This temporary NFS server is used by the nfs-client-provisioner which is installed as the default StorageClass of a standard DeepOps deployment

-To use an existing nfs server server update the k8s_nfs_server and k8s_nfs_export_path variables in config/group_vars/k8s-cluster.yml and set the k8s_deploy_nfs_server to false in config/group_vars/k8s-cluster.yml.
+To use an existing nfs server server update the k8s_nfs_server and k8s_nfs_export_path variables in config/group_vars/k8s-cluster.yml and set the k8s_deploy_nfs_server to false in config/group_vars/k8s-cluster.yml

-Additionally, the k8s_nfs_mkdir variable can be set to false if the export directory is already configured on the server.
+Additionally, the k8s_nfs_mkdir variable can be set to false if the export directory is already configured on the server

 In this lab, we will use an existing NFS server server, therefore we will modify following: